labxscut/ksak/README.md

 ### 1.3.
 Status bar

-- After importing and configuring the sequences, click <i><u>Generate</u></i> button to see the software start running.
-The running progress can be seen in the status bar at the bottom.
+- After importing and configuring the sequences, one can click <i><u>Generate</u></i> button to see the software starting to run.
+The running progress can be seen in this area.

 ### 1.4.
 Output panel

-- After the calculation is complete, the obtained tree is presented on the right side of the software.
+- After the calculation is complete, the obtained tree is presented on the <i><u>Output panel</u></i> of the software.
 We can select different results and view them, and we can also view different styles of trees (Standard and Circular).

-- Right click on the image and in the shortcut menu you can choose <i><u>Save</u></i> or <i><u>Save All ...</u></i> to export the results (bmp image, tree description file or distance matrix) for that or all plots, respectively.
-Double click on the image to see it individually in a pop-up box.
+Meanwhile, right clicking on the output image one can choose <i><u>Save</u></i> or <i><u>Save All ...</u></i> to export the results (bmp image, tree description file or distance matrix) for that or all plots, respectively.
+Double-click the image, then it can be viewed separately in a pop-up box.

-- For example, in the left column we enter the comparison sequence and run the result as follows, which allows us to export the evolutionary tree directly.
+- For example, we input the comparison sequence in the <i><u>Iutput sequences</u></i> and run as follows, which allows us to export the evolutionary tree directly.

 ![image2](images/image2.png)

+<center>Fig. 3.
+Running example of <i>Ksak</i>.</center>

 ## <b> 2.
 Advantages of <i>Ksak</i></b>